Coat of arms of Baden-Württemberg: Greater coat of arms

 The sixth shield shows the coat of arms of Further Austria: a white horizontal band on a red field (gules, a fess argent).
 This shield represents the former possessions of the house of Habsburg, the family of the former Austrian Emperors.

 Thereby the arms of Baden and Württemberg are slightly elevated.
 The supporters are a stag to the left representing Württemberg and a griffin to the right representing Baden.
 The supporters are those used in the arms of the pre-war states of Baden and Württemberg.
 They are positioned on a pedestal of black and gold which is not further mentioned in the law about the arms.

 The great coat of arms is only used by higher authorities, i.e. the state premier, the government, the ministries, the state's representation to the Federation and to the EU, the Supreme State Court and higher courts, the audit court and the Administrative Districts.

 Lesser arms

-The lesser coat of arms features the shield topped with crown styled like leaves that symbolises the people's sovereignty after the abolishment of monarchy in Germany.
+The lesser coat of arms features the shield topped with crown-styled leaves that symbolises the people's sovereignty after the abolishment of monarchy in Germany.
 The lesser arms are used by all state authorities that do not employ the great coat of arms, as well as by those notaries that are civil servants.